-Many thanks to the great folks at CloudShare, who have sponsored my writing for the last week.
+Many thanks to the great folks at CloudShare, who have sponsored my writing for the past week.

 As cyber hacks, ransomware, and other breaches continue to rise, companies are quickly realizing the need for increasing their cybersecurity staff.
 Current data however indicates that the cybersecurity manpower shortage continues to grow, with over 1,000,000 cybersecurity positions unfilled in the U.S. alone.